-On August 10, 2023, the shareholders of Leishen Cayman prior to this offering, Polar Energy Company Limited, WISE-POWER ENERGY SERVICES CO., LTD., COBO Petroleum Technology Co., LTD and Pacific Century Oil and Gas Technology Co., LTD entered into a voting rights proxy agreement and a power of attorney, pursuant to which WISE-POWER ENERGY SERVICES CO., LTD., COBO Petroleum Technology Co., LTD and Pacific Century Oil and Gas Technology Co., LTD. appointed Polar Energy Company Limited to act as their attorney with full power in the appointers' name to being exercise all rights in relation to the Ordinary Shares held by the appointers, including all or any of the voting and other rights, powers and privileges attached to the Ordinary Shares or otherwise capable of being exercised by the appointers in relation to such Ordinary Shares.
+On August 10, 2023, the shareholders of Leishen Cayman prior to this offering, Polar Energy Company Limited, WISE-POWER ENERGY SERVICES CO., LTD., COBO Petroleum Technology Co., LTD and Pacific Century Oil and Gas Technology Co., LTD entered into a voting rights proxy agreement and a power of attorney, pursuant to which WISE-POWER ENERGY SERVICES CO., LTD., COBO Petroleum Technology Co., LTD and Pacific Century Oil and Gas Technology Co., LTD. appointed Polar Energy Company Limited to act as their attorney with full power in the appointers' name to exercise all rights in relation to the Ordinary Shares held by the appointers, including all or any of the voting and other rights, powers and privileges attached to the Ordinary Shares or otherwise capable of being exercised by the appointers in relation to such Ordinary Shares.
 Polar Energy Company Limited is solely owned by Hongliang Li, our CEO and director, who is thus able to exercise voting rights with respect to a majority of the voting power of our outstanding Ordinary Shares and therefore has the ability to control the outcome of all matters submitted to our shareholders for approval, including the election of directors and any merger, consolidation, or sale of all or substantially all of our assets.
 This consolidated control could prevent a change of control, merger, consolidation, or sale of all or substantially all of our assets that our other shareholders support or result in the consummation of such a transaction that our other shareholders do not support.
-This concentrated control may also discourage a potential investor from acquiring our Ordinary Shares, as Hongliang Li will likely retain a substantial portion of the voting power of our shares and might harm the trading price of our Ordinary Shares, and shareholders and must act in good faith in a manner he reasonably believes to be in the best interests of our shareholders.
-As a shareholder, even a controlling shareholder, Hongliang Li is entitled to vote his shares, and shares over which he
+This concentrated control may also discourage a potential investor from acquiring our Ordinary Shares, as Hongliang Li will likely retain a substantial portion of the voting power of our shares and might harm the trading price of our Ordinary Shares.
+In addition, Hongliang Li has the ability to control the management and major strategic investments of our Company as a result of his position as our CEO and his ability to vote as a shareholder and control the election or, in some cases, the replacement of our directors.
+As a board member and officer, Hongliang Li owes a fiduciary duty to our shareholders and must act in good faith in a manner he reasonably believes to be in the best interests of our shareholders.
+As a shareholder, even a controlling shareholder, Hongliang Li is entitled to vote his shares, and shares over which he has voting control as governed by the voting rights proxy agreement, in his own interests, which may not always be in the interests of our shareholders generally.
+This may mean that minority shareholders of Leishen Cayman will have limited control and power to affect the management and strategic director of our Company, which may affect the demand and trading price of our Ordinary Shares, and potentially our business, financial condition and results of operations.